Johirul-Amin-Rizve/ehr-plugin/src/main/java/com/valhalla/ehrplugin/readme.md

 as well.
 4. only use domains in the service classes and repository interfaces. other than that use dto. and from controller to service map domain and dto.
-5. For common utilities that could be used acrossed features use the utility package.
+5. For common utilities that could be used across features use the utility package.
 6. Implement swagger documentation.